 Yaitanes: They ended up being clean because I care about choosing ingredients that perform amazingly and also feel wonderful, and those ingredients tend to be clean or botanically based.
 It just doesn’t feel good to slather cheap fillers all over your body.
 That’s why the products in my routine tend to be clean.
 I don’t say “what’s the best non-toxic cleanser.”
 I just say “what’s the best cleanser,” and it turns out that it’s non-toxic.

 The Moment: We’d love to get your full beauty routine, but for now, can you give us a sneak peak into your skincare routine?

 Yaitanes: I take inventory of my skin and face each day, and I use what I need.
 My skin is oily but can be dehydrated, so I usually exfoliate gently before I cleanse.
 I love the Tata Harper Regenerating Cleanser.
 I follow that up with a Japanese clay and charcoal soap.
 I just got Dara’s Oil from Ayla Beauty and I love that.
 It really penetrates and hydrates at a deep level.
-[Stay tuned for Yaitanes’ full beauty routine on The Moment].
+[Fo Yaitanes full routine, click here].